wiaio/slate/source/index.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-id | String | Unique identifier for the device. name | String | Name of the function. isEnabled | Boolean | If the function is currently enabled or not. enabledAt | Timestamp | Timestamp in milliseconds of when the function was last enabled. createdAt | Timestamp | Timestamp in milliseconds of when the function was initially created. updatedAt | Timestamp | Timestamp in milliseconds of when the function was last updated.
+id | String | Unique identifier for the function. name | String | Name of the function. isEnabled | Boolean | If the function is currently enabled or not. device | Device | Device function is assigned to. enabledAt | Timestamp | Timestamp in milliseconds of when the function was last enabled. createdAt | Timestamp | Timestamp in milliseconds of when the function was initially created. updatedAt | Timestamp | Timestamp in milliseconds of when the function was last updated.